Love Is Color Blind: Official soundtrack

 The official soundtrack for the series was released on December 17, 2021, and consists of tracks mostly composed by Trisha Denise and SAB.

 Reception

-While still on its first day of showing, Love Is Color Blind was recognized for having the Biggest Digital Premiere and for being the Highest Grossing Movie on the digital events platform KTX.ph.
+Upon release, Love is Color Blind became the highest-grossing movie and the biggest digital premiere on KTX.ph.
+It also became the overall No. 1 title on Netflix Philippines, as well as in United Arab Emirates, Qatar, and Bahrain.

 Release

 Love Is Color Blind was released globally on December 10, 2021, via iWantTFC, KTX.ph, Smart GigaPlay, Cignal Pay-Per-View, SKY Pay-Per-View, and TFC IPTV.

 The film is also available to stream on Netflix beginning March 1, 2022 in selected territories.